 Hertsmere's award-winning parks

-King George Recreation Ground in Bushey has won the award since 1999.
-Aberford Park in Borehamwood has won the flag since 2008.
-In Potters Bar, Oakmere Park has received the award ten times and Parkfield was awarded it for the fourth year in a row in 2012.
+King George Recreation Ground in Bushey has the longest running award history and has held the prestigious accolade for an impressive 15 years.
+Aberford Park in Borehamwood has won the flag for six years.
+In Potters Bar, Oakmere Park has received the award eleven times and Parkfield was awarded it for the fith year in a row.

-The Bushey Rose Garden has won the Green Flag for the second time and has also been successful in receiving the prestigious Green Heritage Award due to the historic nature of the garden.
+The Bushey Rose Garden has won the Green Flag for the third time and has also been successful in receiving the prestigious Green Heritage Award due to the historic nature of the garden.